 Priority 3 - Social Connectedness, Mental Health & Wellbeing

-Community connectedness refers to interactions that a person has with others in their community and the community as a whole, whereas social inclusion recognises that others are excluded from the opportunities they need to create the life they want.
+Social connectedness refers to interactions that a person has with others in their community and the community as a whole, whereas social inclusion recognises that others are excluded from the opportunities they need to create the life they want.

 Common strategies for social inclusion and community connectedness refer to building the capacity and awareness, targeting disadvantaged groups, and addressing negative attitudes and social stigma.